Skip to content

 At minimum, your WISP must document the specific endpoint protection vendor, product version, and deployment scope: which devices, which users, which locations.
 For practices using EDR or MDR, the WISP should document technical capabilities including behavioral analysis, threat hunting, and incident response services.

 Update procedures must define signature update frequency (daily minimum per IRS requirements), verification methods for confirming endpoints receive updates, and remediation procedures for endpoints that fail to receive updates.
-Gaps in update coverage are a common finding in post-breach investigations and a straightforward compliance failure to document proactively.
+Gaps in update coverage are a common finding in post-breach investigations.

 Remote Employees and Cloud-Based Tax Software: Extended Security Considerations